 #1.
-The shutter had to be ready to use at all times.
+The shutter must be ready to use at all times.

 #2.
-It had to work fast and block the view completely.
+It must work fast and block the view completely.

 Our children are the future and we do everything we can to protect them.
-But while they’re at school, we trust their safety in the hands of others.
-In the past years, it has become apparent that schools are much more vulnerable than many realize.
+But while they are at school, we trust their safety in the hands of others.
+In recent years, it has become apparent that schools are very vulnerable.

 In the past, when lockdowns have taken place, teachers have been instructed to lock all the doors and have the students avoid the windows.
-They’ve used construction paper, fabric or other homemade methods to cover door windows, but this isn’t the safest technique.
+They have used construction paper, fabric or other homemade methods to cover door windows.
+But these are not the safest techniques.
 Also, roll down paper, or fabric or felt strips will NOT make a classroom appear dark and unoccupied.
 Just as important, hand-rolled or cord-operated shades will NOT return to the ready position easily or properly.
 It's all about safety!
-This was the inspiration we needed to design something that works well.
+This was the inspiration we needed to design something that works well, like Shelter Shutters do.